Museums are open 12 to 4 Saturday and Sunday

 340 North Illinois Street, Pittsfield.
 Closed for the winter, open by appointment only.

-This museum has reproduction uniforms and weapons that visitors can handle and dioramas depicting battle scenes. museum of the Pike County Historical Society.
+This museum has reproduction uniforms and weapons that visitors can handle and dioramas depicting battle scenes.
+A museum of the Pike County Historical Society.

 Contacts: Denny Dodd 217-242-1706; Jeff Snyder 573-406-2510; Richard Stickman 285-248-1856